-In this example, I will show how the addition function and the filter function implemented previously using the other approaches can be implemented using ctypes.
+In this example, we will demonstrate how the addition function and the filter function implemented previously using the other approaches can be implemented using ctypes.
 First, the C code which implements the algorithms contains the functions zadd, dadd, sadd, cadd, and dfilter2d.
 The zadd function is: